Demographic models

 )

-Hint: Remember that slendr is designed with interactivity in mind!
+Note: Remember that slendr is designed with interactivity in mind!
 When you write a chunk of code (such as a command to create a population through a population split, or model compilation to create a model object), execute that bit of code in the R console and inspect the summary information printed by evaluating the respective R object you just created.
-You can either copy-pasted stuff from your script to the R console, or use a convenient RStudio shortcut like Ctrl+Enter (Linux and Windows), or Cmd+Enter (Mac).

 library(slendr)